 Team uniforms and basic equipment (i.e. balls) are supplied to members of teams.
 Student-athletes must provide their own athletic equipment, such as baseball gloves, proper athletic footwear, etc. Student-athletes have the option to purchase team-specific, non-uniform apparel from NA’s team web stores.

-Newark Academy welcomes students from more than 80 towns in Bergen Essex, Morris, Hudson, Hunterdon, Passaic, Somerset, Sussex, and Union counties of New Jersey.
-Transportation is provided without cost for Newark Academy students living in Newark, Irvington, Orange, East Orange, Hillside, and Union which is subject to change based on student population.
-Transportation to many other towns is available through a contracted provider, Belair Bus Company and individual transportation contracts can range from $3,500-$5,600.
-Parents who choose to send their child to Newark Academy may be eligible to receive a partial reimbursement for school transportation from their town/city government (visit here to learn more).
+Newark Academy welcomes students from more than 91 towns in Bergen, Essex, Morris, Hudson, Hunterdon, Passaic, Somerset, Sussex, and Union counties of New Jersey.
+Transportation is provided without cost for Newark Academy students living in Newark, Irvington, Orange, East Orange and Hillside, which is subject to change based on student population.
+Transportation to/from many other towns is available through Newark Academy's busing partner-of-choice, and individual transportation contracts can range from $4,000-$7,000.
+Contracting for busing is exclusively between the families and the busing partner-of-choice.
+Parents who choose to send their child to Newark Academy may be eligible to receive a partial reimbursement of up to $1,022 from their resident school district to cover part of the cost of providing their own transportation to school (visit here to learn more).